Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Choosing the right inflatable sleeping pad for you will come down to where you plan to use it, how much you have to spend and what levels of comfort are most important for you.
 The comfort of each of these pads below can be determined by the R-Value (as we very much found through our tests that comfort also comes from warmth) as well as the cushioning provided.

-Where possible, we’ve also tried to illustrate the thickness of each pad in our linked reviews that go into more detail as thickness is usually a good indicator here!
-Here are our 13 tried and tested top picks when it comes to the best sleeping mat options that inflate.
+Where possible, we’ve also tried to illustrate the comfort level, thickness and who each pad is perfect for in our linked reviews that go into more detail as thickness is usually a good indicator here!

 Nemo Tensor All Season